stephenmcd/gnotty/README.rst

 IRC bots run by Gnotty contain the ability to receive data over HTTP via webhooks.
-Webhooks are methods defined on the bot class with the ``webhook`` event handler specified for the ``gnotty.bots.events.on`` decorator.
-The decorator also requires a second argument, which is a regular expression for matching the webhook URL.
+Webhooks are methods defined on the bot class with the ``webhook`` event handler name specified for the ``gnotty.bots.events.on`` decorator.
+The decorator also requires a ``urlpattern`` keyword argument, which is a regular expression for matching the webhook URL.

 The gevent web server will intercept any URLs prefixed with the path ``/webhook/``, and pass the request onto the bot which